ebursztein/sitefab/documentation/content.md

 To generate a page, two files are required:

 - a *Content file*: Written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) the content file contains the content of the page, its meta data and its configuration.
 The meta data and configuration are stored in the frontmatter in the [YAML format](http://docs.ansible.com/ansible/YAMLSyntax.html).
+The meta data are made accessible to the template in the [meta object](/documentation/post.md)

 - a *Template file*: Written in Jinga2 format the template file is used to specify how the page is rendered.